avinashshenoy97/myquity/README.md

 ## TRAINING!

-The model was trained with roughly 60% of the available data.
+The model was trained with all of the data available upto, and including, 28th March 2018.

 ## What predictions?